 ●Other life-threatening traumatic events – 12 percent (eg, life-threatening motor vehicle collision, natural disaster, toxic chemical exposure).

-Prevalence and susceptibility — The lifetime prevalence of PTSD ranges from 6.8 to 12.3 percent in the general adult population in the United States (US) and Canada [3-5], with one-year prevalence rates of 3.5 to 6 percent [3,6,7].
-As an example, in a study of 368 patients from a community primary care clinic, 65 percent reported a history of exposure to severe, potentially traumatic events; 12 percent went on to develop PTSD .
+Prevalence and susceptibility — The lifetime prevalence of PTSD ranges from 6.1 to 9.2 percent in national samples of the general adult population in the United States and Canada [3-6], with one-year prevalence rates of 3.5 to 4.7 percent [6,7].
+As an example, in a United States sample of 5692 respondents, 82.7 percent were exposed to severe and potentially traumatic events, and 8.3 percent of the trauma exposed were diagnosed with lifetime PTSD.
+Further, among patients from a community primary care clinic, 65 percent reported a history of exposure to severe, potentially traumatic events; 12 percent went on to develop PTSD [5,8].

 Lower prevalence rates, however, have been found outside of North America:

-●A World Health Organization study found a one-year prevalence of PTSD in 11 countries of 1.1 percent .
+●A World Health Organization study found a lifetime prevalence of PTSD in upper-middle income and lower-middle income countries of 2.3 and 2.1 percent respectively .

 ●A national sample of 10,641 Australians found a lifetime prevalence of PTSD of 1.0 percent .

-Individual pretrauma risk factors for developing PTSD after a traumatic event include gender, age at trauma, race, lower education, lower socioeconomic status, previous trauma, general childhood adversity, personal and family psychiatric history, reported childhood abuse, poor social support, and initial severity of reaction to the traumatic event [14-17].
+Individual pretrauma risk factors for developing PTSD after a traumatic event include gender; age at trauma; race; lower education; lower socioeconomic status; being separated, divorced, or widowed; previous trauma; general childhood adversity; personal and family psychiatric history; reported childhood abuse; poor social support; and initial severity of reaction to the traumatic event [4,13-16].

-Higher rates of PTSD have been found in population subgroups in the US compared with the general population, including Native Americans living on reservations and refugees from countries where traumatic stress was endemic.
+Higher rates of PTSD have been found in population subgroups in the United States compared with the general population, including Native Americans living on reservations and refugees from countries where traumatic stress was endemic.
 In two large samples of Native Americans, lifetime prevalence of PTSD ranged from 14.2 to 16.1 percent .
-Among Cambodian refugees, two decades after resettling in the US, 62 percent met criteria for PTSD in the previous year .
+In a systematic review of 19 studies of mental disorders among Native Americans in the United States, Canada, and Latin America, indigenous peoples had 1.4 greater odds of lifetime PTSD compared with nonindigenous .
+Among Cambodian refugees, two decades after resettling in the United States, 62 percent met criteria for PTSD in the previous year .

-Sexual assault — Sexual assault is the most frequent type of trauma experienced by women with PTSD [3,22].
-In a nationally representative sample of 4008 women in the US, the lifetime prevalence of PTSD was 12.3 percent.
+Sexual assault — Sexual assault is the most frequent type of trauma experienced by women with PTSD [22,23].
+In a nationally representative sample of 4008 women in the United States, the lifetime prevalence of PTSD was 12.3 percent.
 Of the women who had a history of PTSD, 32 percent had been raped and 31 percent experienced a sexual assault other than rape .
 (See "Evaluation and management of adult and adolescent sexual assault victims".)

-Mass conflict and displacement — A meta-analysis of 145 studies of 64,332 refugees and other conflict-affected individuals internationally found a mean PTSD prevalence rate of 30.6 percent (95% CI, 26.3-35.2 percent) .
+Mass conflict and displacement — A meta-analysis of 145 studies of 64,332 refugees and other conflict-affected individuals internationally found a mean PTSD prevalence rate of 30.6 percent (95% CI 26.3-35.2) .
 Factors associated with higher PTSD rates included reported torture, cumulative exposure to potentially traumatic events, shorter time since conflict, and the assessed level of political terror.

 Combat — PTSD occurring after combat injury appears to be strongly correlated with the extent of injury and with the occurrence and severity of traumatic brain injury .
 PTSD typically develops over several months.
 Examples of study findings include: